oneapi-src/level-zero-spec/scripts/core/PROG.rst

        ${x}EventDestroy(hEvent);
        ${x}EventPoolCloseIpcHandle(&hEventPool);

+%if ver >= 1.6:
+5. Finally, return the IPC handle to the driver with ${x}EventPoolPutIpcHandle and free the event pool in the sending process.
+If ${x}EventPoolPutIpcHandle is not called, any actions performed by that call are eventually done by ${x}EventPoolDestroy.
+%endif
+%if ver < 1.6:
 5. Finally, free the event pool handle in the sending process:
+%endif

 .. parsed-literal::

        ${x}EventDestroy(hEvent);
+%if ver >= 1.6:
+       ${x}EventPoolPutIpcHandle(hContext, hIpcEventPool);
+%endif
        ${x}EventPoolDestroy(hEventPool);

 Peer-to-Peer Access and Queries